quasilyte/quasisolar-mission/docs/gameplay_notes.md

 Notes:

 * They are the only fair way of Krigia to discover human bases (to launch an assault later)
-* Just like scavengers, they leave a system immediately if it has a star base
+* Just like Draklids, they leave a system immediately if it has a star base
-* Patrol unit stays in the system for a time span comparable with a scavengers raid unit
+* Patrol unit stays in the system for a time span comparable with a Draklid raid unit
 * They will destroy mining droids
 * They may attempt an attack on the player unit if it's in the area